russ-kibat/bixi-1/README.md

 The data  provided to me for this project has been cleaned and was obtained from the open data portal at [Bixi Montreal](https://www.bixi.com/en/open-data)

-The full write up can be found at [Github](https://russ-kibat.github.io/Bixi-1).
+The full write up can be found at [Github Pages Blog](https://russ-kibat.github.io/Bixi-1).